Keep soil healthy for constant gardening joy

 Mulching is recommended in gardening.
 It provides many benefits including controlling weeds, conserving water and insulating the ground.
 Mulches which break down within a year return a small amount of nutrients and organic matter to soil.

-• Compost is dense in both organic matter and nutrients
+- Is dense in both organic matter and nutrients